airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

         movl  ST_BUFFER_LEN(%ebp), %ebx

 move the function parameters into the appropriate registers for use.
-Then, we load zero into EDI.
-What we are going to do is iterate through each byte of the buffer by loading from the location EAX + EDI, incrementing EDI, and repeating until EDI is equal to the buffer length stored in EBX.
+Then, we load zero into _%edi_.
+What we are going to do is iterate through each byte of the buffer by loading from the location _%eax_ + _%edi_, incrementing _%edi_, and repeating until _%edi_ is equal to the buffer length stored in _%ebx_.
 The lines

         cmpl  $0, %ebx
         je    end_convert_loop